• Skip to primary navigation

 Rebecka: What made you want to go into competitive cooking?

-Ava: At age 21 a year before I graduated from Canada college was a early stages of my competitive cooking at the san mateo county fair culinary arts 2010.
-Won best in show and later on red, white and blue ribbons and a honorable mentions.
-I learn from judges critiques and use them in my culinary entries.
-I make sure it is well executed.
-In 2017 I earned a golden ticket entry for world food championship dessert category for challenge butter it was pushed to 2018 a year later.
-In 2018 I also competed in 7 mile house abobo cook off among the best home cooks of the bay area and placed 4th in abobo.
+Ava: At age 21 a year before I graduated from Canada college was the early stages of my competitive cooking at the San Mateo county fair culinary arts 2010.
+Won best in the show and later on red, white, and blue ribbons and honorable mentions.
+I learn from judges' critiques and use them in my culinary entries.
+I make sure it is well-executed.
+In 2017 I earned a golden ticket entry for the world food championship dessert category for challenge butter it was pushed to 2018 a year later.
+In 2018 I also competed in a 7-mile house Abobo cook-off among the best home cooks of the bay area and placed 4th in Abobo.

 Rebecka: What do you like best about competitive cooking?
 What do you like least?